Vintage postcards can be odd. Why on earth would a visitor send the folks back home this postcard of the 1927 Capitol Drive bridge?

 Shorewood Village Manager Harry Schmitt told the Milwaukee Journal he hoped the city of Milwaukee would soon follow suit and build a river drive of its own connecting the Shorewood portion of the road southward along the water’s edge to Riverside Park and a connection with East Newberry Boulevard.

-Schmitt believed filling in a big chunk of the river for his new road to be completely reasonable and no opposition could arise.
+Schmitt clearly believed filling in a big chunk of the river for a new road was completely reasonable and no opposition could arise.

 Just four days later, Schmitt received a phone call from the state Public Service Commission ordering the village to cease dumping fill in the river.
 The action followed a joint protest filed with the PSC by Milwaukee city and county officials.
 They pointed out Shorewood’s village limits extend only to the natural east bank of the Milwaukee River and not to the center of the stream, as might normally be expected where two communities meet at a river.
 In other words, since the entire width of the riverbed is inside Milwaukee’s city limits, Shorewood was dumping fill outside of its jurisdiction.

-Ironically, it was Shorewood’s own action in an earlier dispute that doomed its plans for a river roadway.
+Ironically, it was Shorewood’s own action in an earlier dispute that may have doomed its river roadway.

-When the 1927 Capitol Drive bridge was planned (it replaced a spindly steel truss contraption so narrow there was scarcely room for two vehicles to pass), the city of Milwaukee asked Shorewood to share the cost.
-The village categorically refused, pointing to its charter, which set the community’s boundary at the water’s edge and included no part of the river itself.
+When the 1927 Capitol Drive bridge was in its planning stages (it replaced a spindly steel truss contraption so narrow there was scarcely room for two vehicles to pass), the city of Milwaukee asked Shorewood to share the cost.
+The village categorically refused, pointing to its founding charter that set the community’s boundary at the water’s edge and included no part of the river itself.

-To Shorewood’s dismay, Milwaukee would remember this nifty piece of historical trivia and turn it against the village four years later.
+To Shorewood’s dismay, Milwaukee remembered this piece of historical trivia and turned it against the village four years later.

-Back to my original question: Why were postcard buyers attracted to views of bridges?
-We usually think of bridges, if we think of them at all, as utilitarian ways to get from here to there.
+Getting back to the original question: Why were postcard buyers attracted to views of bridges?
+We usually think of bridges—if we think of them at all—as utilitarian ways to get from here to there.